hoopsurfer/pdx/installX872.md

 Mar 16 19:53:15 raspberrypi kernel: scsi 0:0:0:0: Direct-Access     NVME                      0208 PQ: 0 ANSI: 6
 ```

-To verify it is booting correctly you can use the command `findmnt -n -o SOURCE /` to verify you have the correct root device.
-If you made an error in your edits you may need to put the SD card in a card reader and copy the /boot/cmdline.sd file back to /boot/cmdline.txt then boot the SD card and look for mistakes.
-In my case I've made several mistakes even just testing this.
-Once I had an extra PARTUUID= in the cmdline.txt file.
-Another time I had quotes copied from blkid output.
-Assuming your edits are correct after a reboot your system should boot up using the SSD root partition.
+To verify you are booting correctly you can use the command `findmnt -n -o SOURCE /` to verify you have the correct root device and you should see /dev/sda2.

-Note that for RPi3 you can boot directly from USB and I am not covering this here, for RPi4 there is a commitment to improve the firmware to support direct boot from USB, we'll update this when the firmware is available.